Darren0422/MySQL-Database/README.md

 If the "Contractor name" does not match the user input, a message displays that it was not found.

 ##### Search a Customer record
-When the user selects the "Search Customer" option, they are then prompted to enter the number of the aspect of the "Search Customer" menu they wish use.
+When the user selects the "Search Customer" option, they are then prompted to enter the number of the aspect of the "Search Customer" menu they wish to use.

 <img width="1093" alt="Screenshot 2023-08-13 at 13 11 00" src="https://github.com/Darren0422/Databases/assets/134398985/4039ead4-c57c-4523-800d-7438a66906ad">